5f5f7a/freeswitch-bullseye-docker/README.md

 once done

-$ docker build -f  dockerfile . --build-arg TOKEN=!!!!yoursibnalwiretokenhere!!!
+$ docker build -f  dockerfile . --build-arg TOKEN=!!!!yoursignalwiretokenhere!!!

 After this, grab a beer or coffee as it will be a loooong wait.
 (I've set up mine on a kvm machine and took ages. -like 20 minutes)